cy2hq/fontys-project-faqllm23-documentation/front-end.md

 The useRole hook provides access to the user role (role), an array of roles (roles), and functions like GetRole and AddUser that allow you to fetch and update role-related information.

 Customize your component's logic using these values and functions to create a dynamic user experience based on the user's role within the application.

-## Deployment

-### Checkout Code:

-Uses the actions/checkout action to fetch the latest version of the code.

-### Login to DockerHub:

-Uses the docker login command to authenticate with DockerHub using the provided DockerHub username and password secrets.

-### Build and Push Docker Image:

-Builds a Docker image using the docker build command, tagging it as $DOCKER_USERNAME/frontend:latest.

-Uses build arguments to pass environment variables (REACT_APP_REDIRECT_URI, REACT_APP_CLIENT_ID, REACT_APP_AUTHORITY_ID) to the Docker build process.

-Pushes the built Docker image to DockerHub using the docker push command.

-Note: The actual deployment to a server or a hosting platform is not included in this workflow.